 International partners that are directly involved in REDD+ implementation should also be closely involved in GRM design and implementation.
-It may be appropriate, and in some cases necessary, for those international partners to participate directly in resolving grievances arising from activities they support, within the framework of the GRM itself and/or directly through their own mechanisms.
+It may be appropriate, and in some cases necessary, for those international partners to participate directly in resolving grievances arising from activities they support.